michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 * Sloppy Quorum.
 * If two writes happen concurrently, it is not clear which happened first, must merge writes.
 If using LWW, writes can be lost due to clock skew.
-* Writes and reads could happen concurrently.
+* Writes and reads could happen concurrently, and it's undetermined whether the read returns the old or new value.
 * If a write succeeds on some nodes but fails on others it is not rolled back on the replicas.
 * If a node carrying a new value fails, and the data is restored for a node carrying an old value.
 * Other timing issues.